tpaternina/tpaternina.github.io/_posts/2021-02-04-progress-update.md

 It all unraveled when it was time to sit down and write my dissertation.
 This was the most massive project I had ever worked on.
 As one of my supervisors said, the thesis manuscript is like a mountain.
 It is huge, but with a map to guide you, and the consistency to climb it, you can reach the top.
 I was paralyzed.
 It took me a while to write the structure of the manuscript.
 Once I completed it and started writing the actual thing, I still felt insecure about what I was producing.
 Was I being accurate?
 Was I forgetting to include something?
 Is this going to be enough for the jury, for my supervisors, for me?

 In the end, it all worked out.
 I completed the manuscript, I defended my thesis, and I was granted a PhD from one of the top institutions in France.
-I proud of this accomplishment because it was one of the hardest things I have ever done.
+I'm proud of this accomplishment because it was one of the hardest things I have ever done.
 But for the same reason, thinking about those last months, awakens the bad feelings I went through at the time.

 ## Learning full-stack is not a path of roses